 Diamond Head is part of a dormant volcano that is a defining feature of the Waikiki landscape.
 In fact, it is a US State Monument.
 The hike to the top typically takes about 45 minutes, but even though it’s short, it’s also very steep, with an elevation gain of 560ft (170m) in a quick period of time.
 But once you reach the observation platform at the summit, you’ll realize that the trek was worth it.
 From here, travelers enjoy unforgettable panoramic views of Waikiki and the Pacific Ocean.

-There is no doubt that Waikiki’s most popular tourist attraction is its spectacular white sand beach.
-Along this world famous, two-mile stretch of sand, there are a number of great spots to go tanning, cool off in the gentle surf, or take in a beautiful Hawaiian sunset.
-With the stunning Diamond Head crater looming in the background, the scenery can’t get much better.
+There is no doubt that Waikiki’s most popular tourist attraction is its spectacular white-sand beach.
+Along this 2mi (3.2km) stretch, there are a number of great spots to sunbathe, cool off in the gentle surf, or take in a beautiful Hawaiian sunset.
+With the Diamond Head crater looming in the background, the scenery doesn’t get much better.
 When you’re finished at the beach, the nightlife of Waikiki is just steps away.

-Pay your respects to the departed at the USS Arizona Memorial, a 184-foot long structure that commemorates those who lost their lives during the Pearl Harbor attack on December 7, 1941.
-The memorial, which was built in 1964, straddles the sunken battleship and includes a marble wall bearing the names of all 1,177 sailors and marines who were killed.
-Prior to a boat ride to the memorial, visitors watch a documentary about the Pearl Harbor attack.
-Millions of people visit the site each year; as has every US President since Franklin D. Roosevelt and Japanese Emperors Hirohito and Akihito.
+Pay your respects to the departed at the USS Arizona Memorial, a 184ft-long (56m) structure that commemorates those who lost their lives during the Pearl Harbor attack on December 7, 1941.
+The memorial, built in 1964, straddles the sunken battleship and includes a marble wall bearing the names of all 1,177 sailors and marines who were killed.
+Prior to a boat ride to the memorial, you can watch a documentary about the Pearl Harbor attack.
+Millions of people visit the site each year, as has every US President since Franklin D Roosevelt, and Japanese Emperors Hirohito and Akihito.